mcjcloud/Show-And-Sell/README.md

 8. If you're running on a real device, you must approve the developer profile before the app can run.
 Go to Settings > General > Device Management and verify the Provisioning Profile.

 Once installed, the app will run for three days before the codesigning expires, and the app must be installed again.

+###Troubleshooting

+> 1. Q: I created a brand new Bundle identifier, but the app still won't run.
+>   A: Follow [this] (https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/CreatingYourTeamProvisioningProfile/CreatingYourTeamProvisioningProfile.html) link to create a Code Signing Identity (provisioning profile)